xiaoylu/leetcode_category/language/Java/Readme.md

 > Thread2: synchronized block two { check if `flag==true`, if yes, read data, otherwise, wait indefinitely }

-In this way, thread2 will only obtain the data **after** Thread1 writes it.
+In this way, Thread2 will only obtain the data **after** Thread1 writes it.

-* `synchronized` keyword has two purposes:
-  * mutual exclusion ("all or nothing" guarantee)
-  * ordering/communication (which is often forgotten)
-    * use `synchronized` to ensure the visibility (aka the happens-before relationship)
-    * both write and read should be `synchronized` (imagine read in the middle of write...)